What does a Club Journalist do?

-“My day is always very varied, every day will be completely different.”
+“My day is always very varied.
+Every day, no matter what, is completely different.”

 “So that’s editing, filming.
 It gets pretty busy.”